top of page

 Sport Management Research contribution Ranking.

-Published annually by the Sports Innovation Project, the contribution ranking is a quantitative indication of how academic programs from around the world contribute to the scholarly discourse in the field of sport management.
-The results are provided so faculty and program administrators can easily and quickly compare and convey scholarly performance in the field’s three (3) marquee journals.
+Published annually by the UNT Sports Innovation Project, the ranking is a quantitative assessment of how universities around the world contribute to the scholarly discourse in the field of Sport Management.
+The year-on-year results are provided so faculty, university administrators, and doctoral students can quickly scan the scholarly engagement of each institution with the field’s three (3) marquee journals.

-The following criteria were used for this 2022 preliminary ranking:
+The following criteria were used for this 2023 preliminary ranking (changes from the 2022 ranking criteria are noted):

 1. Publications are limited to three ABDC “A” journals in the field of sport management: (1) Journal of Sport Management, (2) European Sport Management Quarterly, and (3) Sport Management Review.
 These journals are the official publications of the three leading sport management academies in the world: The North American Society of Sport Management, the European Association for Sport Management, and the Sport Management Association of Australia and New Zealand.

 2. The time-period for inclusion is limited to the decade preceding the evaluation year.
-For example, the 2022 ranking contains publication data from 2011 to 2021.
+For this ranking, publication data from 2012 to 2022 was included.

-3. The program ranking is limited to those programs with two (2) faculty who have at least five (5) total publications over the ranking time period of -10 years.
+3. The program ranking is limited to those institutions with 2 (or more) faculty who have at least 2 total publications over the ranking time period.
+To be included on the list, an institution must have at least 10 'contributions' from scholars who meet these criteria.

 20171008_DAL_flag03.JPG